Ikot Akpa Nkuk

-Ikot Akpa Nkuk is a town as well as the Local Government HQuarters of Ukanafun in Akwa Ibom State, Nigeria.
+Ikot Akpa Nkuk is a town as well as the Local Government Headquarters of Ukanafun in Akwa Ibom State, Nigeria.

 It is also one among the major towns of the Ukanafun South District/Clan.

+Climate

+In Ikot Akpa Nkuk, the wet season is overcast and warm, the dry season is hot and mostly overcast, and it is oppressive year round.
+Over the course of the year, the temperature typically varies from 66 °F to 90 °F and is rarely below 59 °F or above 93 °F.